RomanDataLab/Research_of_Spain_Festivals/README.md

 ## Key takeaways
 - by 2022 there is around 1000 festivals in Spain performed yearly
 - festivals in Spain have categories that correlate with state and local subventions: Interes Internacional, Interes National, Interes Local
-- main concentration of festivals is allocated in Catalan Countries: Catalonia, Valencia, Balearic Islands
+- main concentration of festivals is allocated in Catalan Countries: Catalonia, Valencia, Balearic Islands, and Galicia
 ## video presentation
 [![Spain Festival Industry by data science](https://img.youtube.com/vi/ZXprI2yhKzI/0.jpg)](https://www.youtube.com/watch?v=ZXprI2yhKzI)
 ## data scources